Skip to main content

 People were able to provide feedback from 29 July to 26 August 2024.

-You will be able to read their feedback and the staff recommendation once an agenda is available for the Waipapa Papanui Innes Central Community Board meeting, which we expect to be in October.
+The staff recommendation will be available once the agenda for the Waipapa Papanui Innes Central Community Board meeting is published, which we expect to be in November 2024.

 The Christchurch Northern Corridor (CNC) opened in 2020 to provide improved public transport options, safe walking and cycling routes, faster journey times, and reduced congestion from North Canterbury to Christchurch City.
 As we expected, the CNC introduced a range of downstream effects, including increased traffic on Cranford Street and throughout the St Albans area.
 To prepare for this, in 2018 we began early investigations into how we could improve efficiency on Cranford Street.